DarshanASC6/Conversation-Bot/README.md

+# To-Do:
+User input for add/remove functions, so he user can specify what to add/remove

 # Conversation Bot
  I'm an antisocial SOB.
 As such, I coded a bot in Python that simulates a conversation with me, but badly.
 Yay.